Sakaigawa Namiemon: Early life and career

 He was born Udagawa Masakichi (宇田川 政吉).
 At the age of 13, he went to work for a sake wholesaler in Shinkawa, Edo (now located in Chūō, Tokyo).
 It is said that he was encouraged to join sumo when the owner, who saw Masakichi carrying a large barrel with ease, and who loved sumo, enthusiastically told him to become a wrestler.
-Masakichi joined the Sakaigawa stable and began his career in November 1857.
+Masakichi joined the Sakaigawa stable where he was trained by the eponymous ōzeki (who held that rank from 1857 to 1861) and began his career in November 1857.
 He reached the top makuuchi division in April 1867.
 Masakichi adopted the shikona, or ring name, of Konishikawa (小西川) before changing it for Shihoyama (四方山) and Masuizan (増位山).
 Both shikona were inspired by the name of his previous employer's shop, and by the name of a famous sake brewery.
 Shihoyama brewery also purchased a new keshō-mawashi set.

 Despite his small stature, Sakaigawa had a drum belly and a strong body, and rose steadily through the ranks.
 During his time in the makuuchi ranks, he did not suddenly defeat any opponent, but rather allowed his opponent to wrestle sufficiently before going on to win the match, and his opponents were impressed by his ring attitude even after his defeat.
 He won the equivalent of his first tournament championship in June 1868 from the maegashira ranks, emerging undefeated with eight wins (though this was before the championship system established in 1909).
 He was promoted to ōzeki in April 1870 after winning two tournaments in a row from the rank of sekiwake.
 Following his promotion, he changed his ring name to Sakaigawa Namiemon (境川 浪右衛門) and became the head of his stable while still competing.
-The Sakaigawa name had previously been used by another wrestler from the same stable, who had been an ōzeki from 1857 to 1861.